jlengstorf/netlify-plugin-gatsby-cache/README.md

   package = "netlify-plugin-gatsby-cache"
 ```

-Note: The `[[plugins]]` line is required for each plugin, even if you have other plugins in your `netlify.toml` file already.
+> Note: The `[[plugins]]` line is required for each plugin, even if you have other plugins in your `netlify.toml` file already.

+## How does it work?

-This plugin determines the location of your `.cache` folder by looking at the `publish` folder configured for Netlify deployment (this _must_ be set in your `netlify.toml` in the `[build]` section).
+This plugin determines the location of your `.cache` folder by looking at the `publish` folder configured for Netlify deployment.
 This means that if your Gatsby site successfully deploys, it will be cached as well with no config required! 🎉

 ## How much of a difference does this plugin make in build times?